exoplatform/exo-documentation/docs/PersonalApplications.rst

 **My posted News liked**

-You will receive the **My posted News liked** notification when a user likes one of your articles.
+You will receive the **My posted News liked** notification when a user liked one of your articles.

 	|image100|